PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/other.md

     include aside.html
     <p>
         These next few widgets have a special note that they are not supported in Internet Explorer.
-        <abbr>IE</abbr> compatibility isn't as big a concern as it was in the past, but you never know, so keep
-        compatibility in mind and don't lock any core functionality behind these features.
+        {{< abbr IE >}} compatibility isn't as big a concern as it was in the past, but you never know, so keep compatibility in mind and don't lock any core functionality behind these features.
     </p>
 </div>